Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Comfortable button-up tops: If you’re teaching in Korea, make sure you have plenty of tops that cover your chest and shoulders.

-Shoes: I am a UK 7 and Gary is a men’s UK 11 and neither of us could find shoes in Korea!
-If you have big feet, bring trainers, sneakers, sandals, and winter boots from back home (but remember, you won’t wear shoes while teaching so don’t go overboard with the amount of footwear you pack for Korea).
+Shoes: I am a UK 7, and Gary is a men’s UK 11, and neither of us could find shoes.
+If you have big feet, bring trainers, sneakers, sandals, and winter boots from back home.
+This is one of the things I wish I brought to Korea!
+(But remember, you won’t wear shoes while teaching, so don’t go overboard with the amount of footwear you pack for Korea).

 Makeup: While Korea is arguably the beauty capital of the world, you’ll only find lighter shades of makeup.
 People of color and those with tanned skin will struggle to find a foundation that suits their skin tone.